EdinburghNLP/gourmet-models/models.md

 |  English to Igbo | 0.2 | http://data.statmt.org/gourmet/models/docker/mt-engine-en-ig.v0.2.tar.gz |
 | Pashto to English | 0.2 | http://data.statmt.org/gourmet/models/docker/mt-engine-ps-en.v0.2.tar.gz |
 | English to Pashto | 0.2 | http://data.statmt.org/gourmet/models/docker/mt-engine-en-ps.v0.2.tar.gz |

+## Additional Arguments

+The following are supported by en>bg, en>gu, en<>ig, en<>ha , using the `-e` argument to docker

+`DEBUG` - Set this to anything to get more verbosity

+`MARIAN_THREADS` - defaults to 1, but increase this to get the translator to use more threads.
+This will only be useful if your translation job contains several sentences.

+`MARIAN_BATCH` - defaults to 1, but increase this for larger translation jobs